Future of the Painting studio

 The colours are not created mechanically or from pre-determined palettes, but through a kind of contested intuition.
 This relates to the same local visual environment that everyone experiences.
 This environment is mediated socially and by free market economies.
 Through the process of painting, the work reacts to a transformation of the visible world that is constantly happening.
 They provide some kind of record of it, but hopefully not a slavish one.

-It’s not that a painting is composed and then executed, like an artist who first imagines institutional critique and then wishes it to be a gallery exhibition.
+It’s not that a painting is composed and then executed, like an artist who first imagines a gallery exhibution and then wishes it to be an institutional critique.
 The colours here are not all intended at once, as they might appear in a finished image.
 They emerge bit by bit, mixed-in together or separate layers with underlying edges.
 The tension in the final arrangement results from these accumulated, individually considered relationships.”Richard Parry, artist